 3. Paris, France:

 Did you really think we’d compile a list of top destinations for Christmas in Europe, and leave out the city of love?
-Take my word upon it, if you should ever decide to visit Paris, it should be during Christmas.
+Take my word upon it, if you should ever decide to visit Paris, it should be in December during Christmas.
 It is when all the important historical spots like Champs Elysees, Notre Dame and the Eiffel Tower look their best, drenched in all their former glory.
 Every cafe you enter will be a little piece of Christmas heaven.
 The crepes, hot chocolates, croissants and even the pastries that you eat will whisper the word ‘Christmas’ in your ears.
 Every storefront will be colour coordinated in red, green and gold.
 You can literally love in the air.
 Just point yourself in the direction of the nearest Mistletoe and you will know.

 2. Nuremberg, Germany: